Testing the effectiveness of unconventional monetary policy in Japan and the United States: Empirical model

-\cite{Mavroeidis2019} shows that the structural parameters $\xi,\beta$ and $\gamma$ are generally only partially identified, in the sense that there is a set of values of $\xi,\beta$ and $\gamma$ that correspond to any given value of the reduced form parameters $\widetilde{\beta},\Omega$ -- this is the set of solutions of equations (\ref{eq: betatilde}) and (\ref{eq: gamma}).\footnote{This set reduces to a point in the special case $\xi=0,$ when $\beta=\widetilde{\beta}$.} Therefore, the impulse responses to a monetary policy shock are set-identified.
-In our empirical analysis below, we will use sign restrictions on the impulse responses to further sharpen the identified set.
+As shown in \cite{Mavroeidis2019}, the structural parameters $\xi,\beta$ and $\gamma$ are partially identified, in the sense that there is a set of different combinations for values of the structural parameters that satisfy equations (\ref{eq: betatilde}) and (\ref{eq: gamma}) and generate any given value of the reduced-form parameters $\widetilde{\beta}$ and $\Omega$.
+Therefore, the impulse responses to a monetary policy shock are set-identified.
+In our empirical analysis below, we will sharpen the identified set by using sign restrictions on the impulse responses.